natc79/EgyptJobData/README.md

 #### analyze_Wuzzuf

-Cleans the scraped dataset to turn it into a dataset that is more analyzable
+Cleans the scraped dataset to turn it into a dataset that is ready for analysis.
+This dataset also performs some basic tagging of words to identify the key skills in demand associated with various occupations.
+It is visualized through word clouds.

 #### scrape_OLX